DefGuard/docs/deployment-strategies/upgrading.md

 Before doing any updates please remember to **backup your database.**
 {% endhint %}

+## 2.0.x -> 2.1.0

+No migration steps are required.
+Back up your database, then update Core, Edge and Gateway together as described in [updating-and-version-compatibility.md](updating-and-version-compatibility.md "mention").

 ## 1.6.x -> 2.0.0

 {% hint style="danger" %}